1953–54 NK Dinamo Zagreb season

-The 1953–54 season was Dinamo Zagreb's eighth season in the Yugoslav First League.
-They finished 1st in the league, winning their second league title, with one point ahead of runners-up Partizan.
+The 1953–54 season was Dinamo Zagreb's eighth season in Yugoslavia's First Federal League, the country's top level football championship.
+Led by manager Ivan Jazbinšek and fueled by goals provided by the club's prolific striker Dionizije Dvornić, Dinamo ended the season on top of the table, one point in front of Partizan and four points ahead of previous season's champions Red Star.

 Players

 Squad

 Note: The following is the full list of players who appeared in league matches for Dinamo in the 1953–54 season.
 However, only players who started at least 10 league games are included in historic records as having been members of the championship-winning squad, according to NK Dinamo Zagreb's 1945–1985 official almanac.
 Those players are listed in bold.

-Statistics

-The following table lists appearances and goals of all players who represented Dinamo in the 1953–54 season.
-Only league matches and goals are taken into account.
-Dionizije Dvornić and Vladimir Čonč are the only two players who appeared in all 26 league matches of the season.